-- In the wild, hedgehogs dig dens in the ground, both for protection from predators and also shelter from the elements.
+- In the wild, hedgehogs dig dens in the ground, both for protection from predators and as shelter from the elements.

-- Hedgehogs have a powerful forefoot and claws designed specifically for digging.
+- Hedgehogs have powerful forefeet and claws designed specifically for digging.

-- While digging habits may vary between different species of hedgehogs; the overwhelming majority of hedgehogs have a digging instinct that needs to be satisfied.
+- While digging habits vary between species, the overwhelming majority of hedgehogs have a digging instinct that needs to be satisfied.

-- Hedgehogs are also very active and need lots of exercise to avoid becoming obese in captivity.
-Digging can help with this! http://www.instructables.com/id/Simple-Hedgehog-Dig-Box
+- Hedgehogs are very active and need lots of exercise to avoid becoming obese in captivity.
+Digging can help with this!

 Digging at Home

-- Because they are nocturnal creatures, hedgehogs often dig at night.
+- Because they are nocturnal, hedgehogs often dig at night.

-- This digging can be messy for owners with wire or open cages, as hedgehogs tend to fling litter or other beddings all over the place as they attempt to burrow.
+- Digging can be messy for owners with wire or open cages, as hedgehogs tend to fling litter or other beddings around as they attempt to burrow.

 Safe Suggestions and Solutions

-- Two excellent ways to protect your hedgehog and provide a safe and enjoyable place to dig are to provide a hedgehog sleeping bag, a hedgehog dig box, or both.
+- Two excellent ways to protect your hedgehog and offer a safe and enjoyable place to dig are to provide a hedgehog sleeping bag, a hedgehog dig box, or both.

-- Large sleeping bags filled with strips of fleece may provide a perfect opportunity for your hedgehog to alternate cuddle and play time.
+- A large sleeping bag filled with strips of fleece or small toys can provide the perfect hideaway for your hedgehog to alternate cuddle and play time.

 Beware: What to Avoid

-While it’s important for you to provide a place for your hedgehog to dig, there are quite a few dangers presented by unsuitable bedding or digging materials, or by allowing your hedgehog to dig outside.
-Here are a few things to avoid when allowing your hedgehog to dig:
+While it’s important for you to provide a place for your hedgehog to dig, unsuitable bedding or digging materials, or allowing your hedgehog to dig outside present quite a few dangers.
+Here are a few things to avoid when it’s time to dig:

-- The loops of bath or hand towels can easily catch a hedgehog’s toenails causing pain, injury or even ripping them out!
-It’s best to keep your hedgehog’s cage free of towels or materials with loose threads, as a thread can wrap around a hedgehog’s leg and require it to be amputated.
+- The loops of terrycloth towels caught on a hedgehog’s toenails can cause pain or injury, or even rip them out!
+Keep your pet’s cage free of towels or materials with loose threads, which can wrap around a hedgehog’s leg and require it to be amputated.

-- Many types of sand or substrate bedding are dusty, hard to clean, and can irritate moist areas of a hedgehog’s body, including the lungs, eyes, and genitals.
-Try to avoid using sand or cat litter as a bedding if possible, or at least make sure it’s not very dusty to avoid irritation.
+- Many types of sand or substrate bedding are dusty, hard to clean, and irritating to the moist areas of a hedgehog’s body, including the lungs, eyes, and genitals.
+Try to avoid using sand or cat litter as a bedding, or at least make sure it’s low on dust.
 For more information on bedding, click here.

-- Should you decide to use commercial sand for your hedgehog, make sure to heat it in the oven to kill any parasites that may have found their way into the soil.
+- Should you decide to use commercial sand for your hedgehog, heat it in the oven to kill any parasites it may contain.
 Parasites can kill your hedgehog, so take precautions!

 - If you’re keen on letting your hedgehog dig outside, be aware that outside dirt or sand can be too hot or too cold.
-Instead of letting your hedgehog dig outside, try making a dig box lined with fleece to keep it both safe and happily digging!
+Instead, make a dig box lined with fleece to keep your pet both safe and happily digging!

 Last Updated 2/18/2013